ndaman/damagetolerance/docs/exam 3/lecture23.md

 ----
 ##  schedule

-- 25 Apr - Repair and full scale fatigue
-- 30 Apr - Finite Elements
-- 2 May - SPTE, NDT/NDE
+- 5 May - Repair
-- 7 May - My Research
+- 7 May - Special Topics
-- 9 May - Damage Mechanics, Final Projects Due
+- 14 May - Final Projects Due

 ----
 ##  outline